-7.7.5 Break in Service
+7.9 Break in Service

-If an employee is away from the College for two years or less, the employee will resume the evaluation cycle where he/she left off.
-If the break in service is in excess of 2 years, the employee will have a comprehensive evaluation at the end of their first year after returning to work, and then resume the evaluation cycle as per 7.7.3
+If an employee is away from the College for two years or less, the employee will resume the evaluation cycle where they left off.
+If the break in service is in excess of 2 years, the employee will have a comprehensive evaluation at the end of their first year after returning to work, and then resume the evaluation cycle as per 7.8.3.